colgate-cosc460/colgatedb/labs/lab1.md

 		$ git add -u
 		add 'src/colgatedb/tuple/Tuple.java'
 		add 'src/colgatedb/tuple/TupleDesc.java'
+		...

 4. *Commit* the changes to your local repository.
-Please write a commit message having the following form (where you fill in the blank).
+Please write a commit message having the following form.
+Please fill in the blank with a word or phrase that captures your sentiments (e.g., "fun", "terrifying", "invigorating", "never-ending", "delightful", etc.).

 		$ git commit -m 'this lab was _____'
 		[master cf5963d] this lab was _____